minetest-mods/smartfs/api.md

 * element:getText() - get the text of the toggle option
 * element:setId( filename ) - sets the selected id
 * element:getId() - get the selected id
-* element:onToggle( func(self,state) ) - specify a function to run when the value if toggled
+* element:onToggle( func(self,state,playername) ) - specify a function to run when the value if toggled

 ##Label
 * element:setPosition( x,y ) - change the position